xiix0/scam/README.md

-You will be misunderstood by everyone.
+You will always have good luck in your personal affairs.